Pope Francis’ Easter is going to look a little different this year. Here’s how

 All of this is made more uncertain given the pope’s health.
 Good Friday is a time when Christians commemorate Christ’s suffering and death, followed by celebrating his resurrection on Easter Sunday.

 On Easter Sunday at midday the pope would normally give his “Urbi et Orbi” (“To the City and to the World”) blessing and address.
-This blessing can only be given by the pope.
-It’s unclear at this point whether he will follow tradition but, despite his condition, Francis has shown he can offer blessings and speak briefly in public.
+On Saturday, the Vatican said that the pope hopes to be present for that blessing, at the end of the Mass.

 After 38 days in hospital, and despite his continued convalescence, Francis has shown a determination to show up for Holy Week and many will be watching the famous balcony of St. Peter’s on Sunday, praying for an appearance.